 I prototyped the floor in After Effects using Trapcode Form.
 This was the first part of the digital design to get full sign-off from the client, and would inform many of the design team's decisions going forward.

-I worked very closely with Creative Developer Yagiz Mungan to prototype the interactive floor.
-Having development experience and a solid understanding of how this could be translated into code helped our collaboration, with solutions being met together and limitations being solved creatively.
+I worked very closely with development to prototype the interactive floor.
+I have a solid understanding of visualization technologies and saw how my initial concept could be translated into code.
+This skillset helped our collaboration, with solutions being met together and limitations being solved creatively.

 The heart of the experience is the Touch Wall.
 This served as the main entry point for docents to generate leads.
 The wall consists of custom portrait photography by Jeff Singer, featuring archetypes for specific subject matter experts that trained Watson in collaboration with IBM.

-Each subject matter expert has a fully animated case study that uses dots as a way to communicate complex ideas.
-Ryan Jones and I animated 15 case studies, with each section needing 8-10 specific and exact looping animations so that users could take their time with reading the dense content without being interrupted by a jarring transition.
+Each subject matter expert has a fully animated case study that uses circles as a way to communicate complex ideas.
+I animated 15 case studies along side a motion designer, with each section needing 8-10 specific and exact looping animations so that users could take their time with reading the dense content without being interrupted by a jarring transition.